Azeem Rafiq: Return to Yorkshire and second release

 Azeem Rafiq batting for Yorkshire in 2017.

 Rafiq came close to signing for Derbyshire at the start of the 2015 season, but the issues with his bowling action continued to cause problems.
 After playing club cricket for Barnsley and coaching in Dubai during the English winter, Rafiq bowled at the new Yorkshire coach (his old captain, Andrew Gale) in a net session in 2016.
-He impressed Gale and was asked to play a Second XI match; he was back in the county's First XI the following week, being named player of the match in the side's first win in the 2016 T20 Blast.
+He impressed Gale and was asked to play a Second XI match; he was back in the county's First XI the following week, being named player of the match in the team's first win in the 2016 T20 Blast.
 He took 24 wickets during the season, 15 of them in the t20Blast, and was awarded his county cap.

 He continued to play for the county in 2017, taking a five-wicket haul in a Twenty20 match for the first time in August, playing in all competitions and was the county's leading wicket-taker in the One-Day Cup.
 The following year, however, he played only in Twenty20 matches and was released by Yorkshire at the end of the season, with the club citing a limited budget.
 He spent some time playing in Pakistan in 2018, including making a single first-class appearance for Sui Southern Gas Company in the Quaid-e-Azam Trophy, before playing minor counties cricket for Lincolnshire County Cricket Club in 2019.